na-na-hi/renget/archive/vxugg.md

 "You could probably ask around, but people here are usually too lazy or tired to do anything.
 And I have a date with chapter 13 of my book."
 The cat said as he left the room.
 "See you at dinner!~"

 Beast couldn't believe what he was just told.
 But then he remembered he wasn't the revered Chef Winchester anymore, he was now just a cook for a group of 20-something explorers.
 But it was the same way Beast started his career, so he swallowed his pride and picked up a few crates.
-This was going to be interesting, to say the least. with the wag of a finger, his life changed completely.
+This was going to be interesting, to say the least.
+With the wag of a finger, his life changed completely.